jcalvinowens/meta-ircam-viewer/README.md

-This layer builds a minimalist Linux firmware which runs [ircam-viewer](https://github.com/jcalvinowens/ircam-viewer?tab=readme-ov-file#linux-infrared-camera-viewer), allowing you to create cheap "appliances" for displaying or recording output from commonly avaliable USB infrared cameras which are typically designed to be plugged into cell phones.
+This layer builds a minimalist Linux firmware which runs [ircam-viewer](https://github.com/jcalvinowens/ircam-viewer?tab=readme-ov-file#linux-infrared-camera-viewer), creating a cheap "appliance" for displaying or recording output from commonly available USB infrared cameras.

 ![](https://static.wbinvd.org/img/ircam/appliance.jpg)

-It currently supports generic x86 UEFI PCs and all\*\* Raspberry Pi models.
+The firmware currently supports generic x86 UEFI PCs, and all\*\* Raspberry Pi models.

 \*\* Note that the Pi 4b/5 and Zero-2W are known to have very poor performance: see KNOWN ISSUES below.
 The currently recommended board is the Raspberry Pi Zero